toronto-riichi-club/toronto-riichi-club.github.io/_posts/2025-03-24-toronto-riichi-open.md

 There are many reasonably-priced hotels within walking distance of the tournament venue.
 The Toronto Riichi Club has not partnered with any specific accommodation provider for this event.

 ### Rules and Format

-The tournament will follow the [latest WRC rules][WRC rules] (tenatively the WRC 2022 rules, but the WRC 2025 rules will be used instead if and when published) with the lower penalties described by Mod 6.3 in the optional rules.
+The tournament will follow [WRC 2025 rules][WRC rules] with the latest Lower Penalties table, along with the following additions/exceptions/clarifications:
+  - Wrongly revealing tiles:
+    - 1-3 tiles: No penalty (upgraded to warning, then -5.0pts penalty for repeated offences)
+    - 4-6 tiles: Dead hand
+    - 7+ tiles: Chombo
+  - Incorrect all-last sheet: -8.0pts penalty for the offending player, if it changed the result of the game
+  - Incorrect report sheet: -2.0pts penalty per player

+If an exception/addition/clarification is not listed above, then referees will use WRC 2025 rules as the basis of their judgment.
+As a reminder, players must not abuse the rules or exploit loop-holes in the rules.
 [Tournament etiquette][] will also be observed.

 [WRC rules]: https://www.worldriichi.org/wrc-rules
 [tournament etiquette]: {% link tournament-etiquette.md %}